isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color: #102a40; border-left:10px #102a40; color:white; font-size:18px; width:120.1%;">&#9634;&nbsp;<b>Step 4:  Immigration Clearance in Singapore</b></div>

 <div style="padding:10px 10px 5px 10px; margin-bottom:10px; line-height:1.35; border-left:2px solid #adadad;border-right:2px solid #adadad;border-top:2px solid #adadad; border-bottom:2px solid #adadad; font-size:18px; width:120.1%;">
+	<p style=" font-size:18px; margin-top:0px; margin-bottom: 20px; line-height:1.35;">All travellers are encouraged to use the automated clearance gates if they are eligible.</p>
 <p style=" font-size:18px; margin-top:0px; margin-bottom: 20px; line-height:1.35;">For foreign visitors, an <a href="https://www.ica.gov.sg/public-education/roll-out-of-e-pass-to-all-checkpoints-and-launch-of-ica's-e-pass-enquiry-portal" target="_blank">e-Pass (i.e. Visit Pass)</a> stating the period of stay granted will be issued via the email address indicated in SGAC.
 Passports will no longer be stamped.</p>
 <p style=" font-size:18px; margin-top:0px; margin-bottom: 10px; line-height:1.35;">If you are symptomatic on arrival, you may be directed to take a COVID-19 test or other requirements as instructed by officers.
 Each Antigen Rapid Test (ART) administered will cost S$30, while each COVID-19 Polymerase Chain Reaction Test (PCR Test) will cost S$138.</p>
 </div>